Gallery Exhibition

 Collaborator: Yufeng Zhao

-A collection of structured graphs that, when reinterpreted through our mathematical–computational framework, generate classical-looking patterns that, to the best of our knowledge, are distinct from known examples.
+A collection of structured graphs that, through our mathematical–computational framework, give rise to classical-looking patterns we have not encountered in existing examples.

 Laser Engravings